-Over the next few weeks, BFT will be sending you additional information about the updated fares process and how to make your payments.
-Starting December 1, 2019, all BFT Vanpool groups will begin using the online fares module of RidePro, and Vanpool payments will no longer be accepted via the BFT website.
-Starting in December, please click on the blue RIDEPRO LOGIN button below to check your account or make a payment, or contact our Vanpool team at 509.943.5442 with any questions.
+As of December 1, 2019, Vanpool payments are no longer being accepted via this website.
+Please click on the blue RIDEPRO LOGIN button (below) to check your account or make a payment, or contact our Vanpool team at 509.943.5442 with any questions.
+Thank you.

 Reduce the cost, stress, and environmental impact of your commute

 Call our Vanpool team: 509.943.5442